12tanais/www-oldphoto/wp-content/plugins/translatepress-multilingual/readme.txt

 = What types of content can I translate? =

-TranslatePress - Multilingual works out of the box with WooCommerce, custom post types, complex themes and site builders, so you'll be able to translate any type of content.
+TranslatePress - Multilingual plugin works out of the box with WooCommerce, custom post types, complex themes and site builders, so you'll be able to translate any type of content.

 = How is it different from other multilingual & translation plugins like WPML or Polylang? =

 TranslatePress is easier to use and more intuitive altogether.
 No more switching between the editor, string translation interfaces or badly translated plugins.
 You can now translate the full page content directly from the front-end.
 This makes TranslatePress a great alternative to plugins like Polylang and WPML.

-= How do I start to translate my site? =
+= How do I start to translate my WordPress site? =

 After installing the plugin, select your secondary language and click "Translate Site" to start translating your entire site exactly as it looks in the front-end.

+= Will it slow down my website? =

+TranslatePress will have little impact on your site speed.
+For more details see [Top WordPress Translation Plugins Compared Based on Page Load Time](https://translatepress.com/top-wordpress-translation-plugins-compared-based-on-page-load-time/?utm_source=wp.org&utm_medium=tp-description-page&utm_campaign=TPFree)

 = Where can I find out more information? =

-For more information please check out [TranslatePress documentation](https://translatepress.com/docs/translatepress/?utm_source=wp.org&utm_medium=tp-description-page&utm_campaign=TPFree).
+For more information please check out [TranslatePress - Multilingual plugin documentation](https://translatepress.com/docs/translatepress/?utm_source=wp.org&utm_medium=tp-description-page&utm_campaign=TPFree).

 == Screenshots ==